Preamble for those interested in how I made it through 8 years of computing education research without knowing how to

 Related to my difficulty in reading someone else’s code, debugging someone else’s code was my least favorite activity.
 Students who are caught cheating in a programming class should be forced to debug others’ code as punishment.
-It reminded me of this gem… At least when I’m the murder, I already know the layout of the crime scene.
+It reminded me of this gem… At least when I’m the murderer, I already know the layout of the crime scene.
 When I debug my own code, I know what I was trying to achieve, what’s most likely to have gone wrong, and the syntax errors I’m prone to make.
 When I have to debug someone else’s code, I have to figure out how someone else tried to solve the problem while simultaneously not trusting what they’ve written.

 Part of the benefit of giving a learner partial or buggy code is that they don’t have to write it from scratch, so the programs can be more complex and authentic.
 There’s also evidence that correcting erroneous examples can be beneficial, even though students find it confusing and frustrating.
 In my student perspective, I found modifying longer, more complex programs valuable and rewarding, but not debugging them.
 The debugging practice I found useful was fixing easy, rote errors earlier in the semester to practice remedying different types of errors.